CGATOxford/UMI-tools/doc/regex.md

 ## Regex (regular expression) mode

 Regexes provide a more flexible way to describe the pattern of UMI +/- cell barcode in the reads and can be used with (`--extract-method=regex`).
 Its needed for techniques such as inDrop, SLiT-seq and ddSeq among others.
-If you nothing about regular expressions, see [regular what-nows?](#regular-what-nows) below.
+If you know nothing about regular expressions, see [regular what-nows?](#regular-what-nows) below.

 Regexes provide a number of advantages over the simpler "string" extraction method: